Tinubu Mourns First Nigerian Female Minister, Ebunoluwa Oyagbola

 In a heartfelt tribute on Sunday, President Tinubu described her as a trailblazer and a beacon of inspiration for women in Nigeria.

-He prayed for the peaceful repose of her soul and urges her family to take solace in her enduring legacy of service and impact.
+He prayed for the peaceful repose of her soul and urged her family to take solace in her enduring legacy of service and impact.